ChaosGamesNY/RingChaos/README.md

   - Might take XP
   - Needs more thought....
 ## Other plans
-- Remove all the messy comments from the forge MDK template.
+- ~~Remove all the messy comments from the forge MDK template.~~ Done
-- ~~Add a console command to trigger a config reload~~ Idea scrapped.
+- ~~Add a console command to trigger a config reload.~~ Idea scrapped
 - Make Ring of Reconstruction work from a curios ring slot.